-Abigael Flack reports on her winning project
+Abigael Flack reports on her winning project for 2018

 Multaka-Oxford is a project funded by the Esmée Fairbairn Collections Fund.
 Multaka means ‘meeting point’ in Arabic; the project has been creating volunteer opportunities to give individuals who are forced migrants work experience at the Pitt Rivers Museum and the History of Science Museum.
 Activities include delivering tours, planning events and producing a display.
 The volunteers’ involvement has enriched the museum’s understanding and narratives of its collections, whilst supporting people to build confidence, get work experience and facilitating community integration.

 Multaka-Oxford was inspired by Multaka: Museums as a meeting point, which started in Berlin in 2015 and trained a cohort of Arabic-speaking tour guides across the city’s four state museums.
 I applied for the BAFM Travel Award 2018 to go to Berlin and share with the people behind the acclaimed programme.
 It was a surprise and delight to be the winner.